spring-attic/spring-mobile-samples/README.md

 * [thorax-lumbar-client] - showcases the use of Spring Mobile with JavaScript libraries

+## Build and Deploy

+Most of the sample apps can be built and run by executing the following commands from within the app directory.
+See the individual README files for additional information.

+1. Build the app:

+		$ mvn clean install

+2. Deploy the .war to a Servlet 3 ServletContainer.
+This can be done via Maven on the command-line by running:

+		$ mvn tomcat7:run

+	_Note: Alternatively, you may import the project into your IDE and deploy to a Servlet 3 container such as Tomcat 7._

 ## Contributing

 [Pull requests] are welcome.
 See the [contributor guidelines] for details.